Lombards: Kingdom of the Lombards in Italy, 568–774

 The first important city to fall was Forum Iulii (Cividale del Friuli) in northeastern Italy, in 569.
 There, Alboin created the first Lombard duchy, which he entrusted to his nephew Gisulf.
 Soon Vicenza, Verona and Brescia fell into Germanic hands.
 In the summer of 569, the Lombards conquered the main Roman centre of northern Italy, Milan.
 The area was then recovering from the terrible Gothic Wars, and the small Byzantine army left for its defence could do almost nothing.
 Longinus, the Exarch sent to Italy by Emperor Justin II, could only defend coastal cities that could be supplied by the powerful Byzantine fleet.
-Pavia fell after a siege of three years, in 572, becoming the first capital city of the new Lombard kingdom of Italy.In the following years, the Lombards penetrated further south, conquering Tuscany and establishing two duchies, Spoleto and Benevento under Zotto, which soon became semi-independent and even outlasted the northern kingdom, surviving well into the 12th century.
+Pavia fell after a siege of three years, in 572, becoming the first capital city of the new Lombard kingdom of Italy.In the following years, the Lombards penetrated further south, conquering Tuscany and establishing two duchies, Spoleto and Benevento under Zotto, which soon became semi-independent and even outlasted the northern kingdom, surviving well into the twelfth century.
 Wherever they went, they were joined by the Ostrogothic population, which was allowed to live peacefully in Italy with their Rugian allies under Roman sovereignty.
 The Byzantines managed to retain control of the area of Ravenna and Rome, linked by a thin corridor running through Perugia.

 When they entered Italy, some Lombards retained their native form of paganism, while some were Arian Christians.
 Hence they did not enjoy good relations with the Early Christian Church.
 Gradually, they adopted Roman or Romanized titles, names, and traditions, and partially converted to orthodoxy (in the seventh century), though not without a long series of religious and ethnic conflicts.
 By the time Paul the Deacon was writing, the Lombard language, dress and even hairstyles had nearly all disappeared in toto.